Adversarial Reinforcement Learning for Procedural Content Generation: Training

 \section{Training}

-The model is trained with a version of self-play (alternating Markov game) \cite{littman1996generalized}, i.e. the Generator and Solver are trained in an iterative fashion where the state of the other network is frozen (i.e. only running inference) when the training network is updating.
+The models are trained with PPO and a version of self-play (alternating Markov game) \cite{littman1996generalized}, i.e. the Generator and Solver are trained in an iterative fashion where the state of the other network is frozen (i.e. only running inference) when the training network is updating.
 To note here is that it is not a zero-sum game where the gain of one is the loss of the other proportionally, but rather a semi-collaborative game where there are elements of both competition and collaboration.
 In this way, there are lower risks for exploits being developed and more substantial/relevant challenges are posed.
 Due to the nature of the problem, the Solver (in both the Platform and Racing Game) works on a much higher frequency doing hundreds of actions per episode while the Generator's episode is completed in the order of dozens.
 Therefore, the Solver training switch occurs on a frequency of about a tenth of the Generator.
-When training is finished, fine-tuning can be done if necessary on either the Generator or Solver while using the other for inference only.
 Training parameters can be found in Tables \ref{tab:GeneratorSetup} and \ref{tab:SolverSetup}.